 And perhaps my rebellion against the bard is due, also, to the pretentious assholes who claim to enjoy reading him today.
-Enough with the act, I say!
-Unless you're reading a modern translation of his work (which I certainly did), you simply do not understand what William Shakespeare is saying.
-You don't.
+Enough with the act!
+Unless you’re reading a modern translation of his work (which I certainly did), you simply do not understand what William Shakespeare is saying.
+You don’t.
 Nobody does.
 The language and the themes are so antiquated, that you can no more read the original Shakespeare and understand it than you could read a 1611 edition of the King James Bible and understand it.

-But it is without a doubt Shakespeare being called "the greatest writer in English literature" that really chaps my khakis.
+But without a doubt it is Shakespeare being called “the greatest writer in English literature” that really chaps my khakis.
 Charles Dickens trounces Shakespeare in eloquence of language, complexity of plot, and moral depth.
 As does Voltaire, as does Alexander Dumas, as does P.G.
 Wodehouse.
-The idea that Shakespeare's writing is unique in its "beauty", distinct from the aforementioned writers and many others, is an idea I have yet to see backed up with any sort of strong argument.
-To clarify, I don't mean to say that Shakespeare was a terrible writer (that award is shared by James Joyce and F. Scott Fitzgerald), but he also shouldn't be the hallowed jewel of the English-speaking world.
+The idea that Shakespeare’s writing is unique in its “beauty”, distinct from the aforementioned writers and many others, is an idea I have yet to see backed up with any sort of strong argument.
+To clarify, I don't mean to say that Shakespeare was a terrible writer (that award is shared by James Joyce and F. Scott Fitzgerald), but he also shouldn’t be the hallowed jewel of the English-speaking world.

 In short, Shakespeare may in fact be the most overrated writer in human history to date.
 Much ado about nothing.

 But now that you know of my feelings toward the writings of William Shakespeare, let me tell you now why I wish to deprive the man even of his gross mediocrity.
-You see, as much as I don't care for the stories themselves, I also don't believe a man named William Shakespeare ever actually wrote them to begin with.
+You see, as much as I don’t care for the stories themselves, I also don’t believe William Shakespeare ever actually wrote them to begin with.
 To be sure, a man named William Shakespeare did exist, and there is more than enough evidence to prove that.
-But it is likely that the man served as a "public face" for an anonymous author who enjoyed anonymity for unknown reasons.
-We'll get to candidates for who the real Shakespearean author possibly was in a moment, but for now, let me show you the reasons why Shakespeare's authorship should be doubted in the first place.
+But it is likely that the man served as a “public face” for an anonymous author who enjoyed anonymity for unknown reasons.
+We’ll get to candidates for who the real Shakespearean author possibly was in a moment, but for now, let me show you the reasons why Shakespeare’s authorship should be doubted in the first place.

 I Don't Believe William Shakespeare Wrote The Stories Attributed To Him, Because The Stories Contain A Knowledge Of Royal Life Inconsistent With Shakespeare's Background.

 Shakespeare grew up in Stratford-upon-Avon, a market town where sheep were distributed and cattle were slaughtered.
 It was not a place where English elites had a large presence.
-Neither one of William's parents, John and Mary Shakespeare, could write (they "signed their names" with a mark, as was common with people who were illiterate), and there is no evidence that William Shakespeare's daughters could write (we do not have a single piece of paper bearing their signatures).
-This would seem to strangely imply— if the conventional view of Shakespeare authorship is to be believed— that the generation before William couldn't write, then William could, then the generation after him could not again.
-It has been proposed that William Shakespeare learned how to write by attending King's New School, but no records or evidence have been found to support this claim.
+Neither one of William’s parents, John and Mary Shakespeare, could write (they “signed their names” with a mark as was common with people who were illiterate), and there is no evidence that William Shakespeare’s daughters could write (we do not have a single piece of paper bearing their signatures).
+This would seem to strangely imply— if the conventional view of Shakespeare authorship is to be believed— that the generation before William couldn’t write, then William could, then the generation after him could not again.
+It has been proposed that William Shakespeare learned how to write by attending King’s New School, but no records or evidence have been found to support this claim.

 Remember that this is a time when information was not as easy to come by as it is today.
-For me to write a book called "Life In The White House", for instance, despite me never having been to the White House, is not a problem.
+For me to write a book called “Life In The White House”, for instance, despite me never having been to the White House, is not a problem.
 I have libraries, the internet, and documentaries that could tell me what living in the White House is like.
-But that was not the case in Shakespeare's day.
+But that was not the case in Shakespeare’s day.
 It was rare for someone below the class of elites to have an in-depth knowledge of how the English elites lived.
-This, in my opinion, makes Shakespeare's authorship of plays involving royalty (which was nearly all of them) questionable.
+This, in my opinion, makes Shakespeare’s authorship of plays involving royalty (which was nearly all of them) extremely questionable.

 I Don't Believe William Shakespeare Wrote The Stories Attributed To Him, Because The Elitist Way He Portrays Commoners In His Plays Is Inconsistent With What His Attitude As A Commoner Would Be.

-But it isn't just the unflattering way Shakespeare portrayed commoners that is inconsistent with his being one.
-He also writes like he's part of the English elite in what are alleged to be his personal sonnets.
-Take for instance a portion of his 91st Sonnet: "Thy love is better than high birth to me."
-How would Shakespeare know what "high birth" was like in order to make the comparison?
+But it isn’t just the unflattering way Shakespeare portrayed commoners that is inconsistent with his being one.
+He also writes like he’s part of the English elite in what are alleged to be his personal sonnets.
+Take for instance a portion of his 91st Sonnet: “Thy love is better than high birth to me.”
+How would Shakespeare know what “high birth” was like in order to make the comparison?
 This seems a likely slip-up on the part of the true writer of the personal sonnets.
-A writer who would have been an elite of some sort, and not someone of common birth.
+A writer, say, who would have been an elite of some sort and not someone of common birth.